 $$$+ | 4 Star | Ski-In/Ski-Out | Newly Renovated Rooms

 Stay at this elegant hotel that has been quietly renovating rooms all year.
-You can choose a studio, one- to three-bedroom condo, or even a penthouse suite—all of which include full-service kitchens.
+You can choose a studio, a one to three-bedroom condo, or even a penthouse suite—all of which include full-service kitchens.
 The hotel offers a ski valet, family movie nights, and a shuttle around the Big Sky community.

 Doc’s Holiday Suite